cosmoskitten/beam/website/src/get-started/quickstart-py.md

 ### Check your Python version

-The Beam SDK requires Python 2 users to use Python 2.7 and Python 3 users to use Python 3.5 or higher.
+The Beam SDK requires Python 3.5 or higher.
 Check your version by running:

 ```
-python --version
+python3 --version
 ```

 ### Install pip